samboy/rg32hash/Lua/README.md

 The way Lua keeps things so small is by being a “batteries not included” language.
 Lua has, in every version, kept the language as small as possible.
-This means that, for Lua 5.1, there is no way to before bit operations such as and/or/xor.
+This means that, for Lua 5.1, there is no direct support for bit operations such as and/or/xor.
 Since both xor and a “or-not” operation are used by RadioGatún, my Lua 5.1 version of RadioGatún emulates those options by using 4x4 sboxes (take 4 bits of two numbers, perform a table lookup